-God established the New Testament churches to be a vital part of the life of the believer therefore, it is important for Christians to have a proper understanding about what a true New Testament church is and what is its function.
+God established the New Testament churches to be a vital part of the life of the believer, therefore it is an important for Christians to have a proper understanding as to what is a true New Testament church and what is its function.
 Most Christians learned what they believe about the church from the practices and teachings of the churches they attended.

 The question is this: "Can we rely on what we have been taught as being Biblical?
 Are the beliefs and practices of our churches what God established them to be in the New Testament?"
 It should be every believer's responsibility to know "what saith the Lord" on the matter of Christ's church.
-We need to scripturally determine what a true biblical church is, how it began, what is its importance and function, what is its organization, who is its Head, and who are its leaders and members?
+We need to scripturally determine what is a true biblical church; how it began; what is its importance and function; what is its organization; who is its Head, who are its leaders and members.

-An initial question we must ask ourselves is, "what is the authority for what we believe about the church?"
-The problem is that you can go to ten denominations and you will get ten different answers.
-How then can you know if the beliefs of your church are correct and what God intended them to be?
+An initial question we must ask ourselves is "what is the authority for what we believe about the church?"
+The problem is that you can ask ten denominations and you will get ten different answers.
+How then can you know that the beliefs of your church are correct, what God intended them to be?

-What is the answer?
-In a world in which there is so much confusion and difference of opinion, can we know for sure?
+What then is the answer?
+In a world where there is so much confusion and difference of opinion, can we know for sure?
 The answer is yes, a resounding yes!
-We have a way, a sure and absolute way.
-That way is the Bible, God's Word.
+We have a way, a sure and absolute way and that way is the Bible, God's Word.
 The problem is not that we cannot know what is correct.
-The problem is that some have declined to accept the Bible as the absolute authority and others have confused what it says because of not "rightly dividing the Word of truth" (2 Tim.
-2:15).
+The problem is some have declined to accept the Bible as the absolute authority, ignored what the New Testament teaches, and others have confused what it says because they did not, “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
+(2 Timothy 2:15)

-The Bible is God's Holy Word and it tells us that the institution of the "ekklesia" meaning local church was established by Christ Himself.
-(Matt.
-16:18) He did not leave the matter of establishing His church to human wisdom nor did He leave us in the dark about what the church should be.
-He left His Word and complete instructions to deal with every aspect of establishing His church
+The Bible is God's Holy Word and it tells us the church was established by Christ Himself.
+(See Matt.
+16:18) He did not leave the matter of establishing His church with human wisdom nor did He leave us in the dark as to what the church should be.
+He left His Word and complete instructions to deal with every aspect of establishing His church.

-Biblically then, is it proper to teach infant baptism using this verse?
+Is is biblically proper to teach infant baptism using this verse?
 Do we find other places in the Bible that says infants were baptized?
-Do we find other places in the Bible that say infants were baptized?
-The answer is no as there is no reference in the Bible of infants being baptized.
-It is incorrect to practice infant baptism based on assumptions that are not supported by Scripture.
-These churches further their error by believing the church is the means of salvation and one must be a member of their church to be saved.
-Baptism to them is a sacrament, which places them in the church and therefore is necessary for salvation.
-They falsely conclude that baptizing an infant puts it under the protection of the church and assures that the infant will go to heaven.
+The answer is no, as there is no reference in the Bible of infants being baptized.
+So is it correct to practice infant baptism based on assumptions that are not supported by Scripture?
+These churches further their error in believing the church is the means of salvation and one must be a member of their church to be saved.
+Baptism to them is a sacrament which places them in the church and therefore is necessary for salvation.
+With no biblical support, they falsely conclude that baptizing an infant puts it under the protection of the church and assures it will go to heaven.
 Their doctrine is based on a clear misinterpretation of Scripture and upon falsely applied logic.
 Today these denominations do not even question such teaching!
-Their "church fathers" established the practice as doctrine . . . so today it is accepted without question.
-Therefore, their "church fathers" are their authority for what they believe and practice, and not the Bible.
+Their "church fathers" established the practice as doctrine, therefore today it is accepted without question.
+In truth their "church fathers" are their authority for what they believe and practice and not the Bible.

-The matter is settled when we accept that God, the Holy Spirit, inspired the writers of the New Testament to use the Greek word that meant to immerse.
-There are other Greek words that mean to sprinkle or to pour, that God would have had the writers use if that had been what HE wanted them to convey.
-For churches that sprinkle, the Word of God is not their final authority and therefore God, by his Word, condemns their false practices.
+The matter is settled when we accept that God, the Holy Spirit, inspired the writers of the New Testament to use the Greek word that means to immerse.
+There are other Greek words that mean to sprinkle or to pour that the writers could have used if that had been what they wanted to convey.
+For the churches who sprinkle, the word of God is not their final authority and therefore God, by his Word, condemns their false practices.

-What does God say, in the Bible, about His Word being the sole authority for the faith and practice of the New Testament church?
-There are two scriptures in the New Testament which affirm that the Bible is the inspired, inerrant word of God.
+What does the Bible say is the sole authority for the faith and practice of the New Testament church?
+There are two scriptures in the New Testament, which affirm that the Bible is the inspired, inerrant word of God.

 In all matters of faith and practice the New Testament church has but one authority and that authority is the Bible, the very word of God.
-The Bible is free from error, this doctrine is called, "verbal plenary inspiration" meaning, every word God used was inspired of Him and is without error (2 Timothy 3:16).
+The Bible is free from error and this doctrine is called, "verbal plenary inspiration" meaning every word God used was inspired by Him and is without error (2 Timothy 3:16).
 Some might conclude that since we do not have the original copies of the Books of the Bible that this makes today's Bible suspect.
 Nothing can be further from the truth.
-Note that God says He preserves His Word: "For verily, I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled" (Matthew 5:18).
-God not only gave us His Word He promised to preserve it for all eternity.
-God absolutely keeps His Word and we have His complete Word today.
-His Word is preserved in the Traditional Text (Byzantine or Majority Text) as represented by the "Textus Receptus" and translated into our King James Bible.
+Note that God says He preserves His Word: "For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
+(Matthew 5:18) God not only gave us His Word He promised to preserve it for all eternity.
+God absolutely keeps His Word and we have His completed word today.
+His Word is preserved in the Traditional Text (Byzantine or Majority Text) as represented by the "Textus Receptus" and translated in our King James Bibles.